IrisLiu-00/dndnotes/_notes/Campaign/Session Notes/Wrath of the Butcher Balladeer.md

 -

 ### The Butcher Balladeer
-- student who auditioned for second violin on the Sirenian players - but was rejected in favor of guitar player Coriolis
+- Brayden Blackwood: student who auditioned for second violin on the Sirenian players - but was rejected in favor of guitar player Coriolis
 	- the troupe decided to downsize their classical music budget in favor of appealing to the youths - went for rock opera instead
 - started murdering teachers + students, discovered the screams of the dead were a musical inspiration
 - super emo, goth kid, screamo music